cjakabos/portfolio-web/frontend/cloudapp-shell/README.md

 npm run dev
 ```

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:5001](http://localhost:5001) to view the main App Shell in your browser.
-Open [http://localhost:5002](http://localhost:5002) to view the Module Federated OpenMaps micro frontend in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.